-At the end of the first and second years of the certification cycle, the educator will complete a self-assessment of the progress made towards completing the Individual Professional Learning Plan.
-This will be done by completing the Individual Professional Learning Plan Annual Self-Reflection form.
+At the end of the first and second years of the certification cycle, the educator will complete a self-assessment of the progress made towards completing the Individual Professional Development Plan.
+This will be done by completing the Annual Self-Reflection on goals form.